dtranlog/simple-url-shortener/README.md

 Simple url shortener
 ====================

-Enter your redirecting urls in redirects.txt or use the "shorturl=>longurl" format in a POST request.
+Enter your redirecting urls in redirects.txt or use the "shorturl => longurl" format in a POST request.